-The NHS has been meeting regularly with a group of local people which include Cornwall Council and town councillors, patient representatives, GPs, the League of Friends and other NHS organisations.
-Together they have been looking at the needs of the community and how services can respond to those needs.
-These meetings are continuing.
+The NHS has been meeting regularly with a group of local people.
+They include Cornwall Council and town councillors, patient representatives, GPs, the League of Friends and other NHS organisations.
+Together they looked at the needs of the community and how services can respond to those needs.

-The event was used to discuss examples of individuals who had complex care needs to consider how working differently and creating broader solutions in the wider community may help to deliver improved care and support.
+The event was used to discuss examples of individuals who had complex care needs to consider.
+It also looked at how creating broader solutions in the wider community may help to deliver improved care and support.